We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Creature comforts

-At Krka you will either be staying in dormitories or in shaded tents with shared western style bathrooms and toilets.
-There is also some limited phone signal in Krka (but not reliable for a data connection).
+At Silba you will be staying in dormitories with shared western style bathrooms and toilets.
+There is also good phone signal on the island.

 Locations